shippy/shippy.github.io/src/content/blog/2024/redesign-notes.md

 -  https://rafa.design/ - video integrating into the page + "people I'd like to meet"
 -  https://onepagelove.com/helena-zhang / https://www.helenazhang.com/ - color on hover
 -  https://starklysaid.com/ - copywriting expansion on hover
+-  https://charliepite.com - engaging use of video (although it's really the idea that sells it)